Alex Rathgeber: Recordings

-Workshops & Developmental Works
+Workshops and developmental works

-Rathgeber has taken part in the development of various new musicals including Georgy Girl, Dream Lover: The Bobby Darin Musical, Melba, An Officer and a Gentleman, Happy People, Atlantis, Muriel's Wedding the Musical, The Silver Donkey, King Kong (2013 musical) and others.
+Rathgeber has taken part in the development of various new musicals including Georgy Girl, Dream Lover: The Bobby Darin Musical, Melba, An Officer and a Gentleman, Happy People, Atlantis, Muriel's Wedding the Musical, The Silver Donkey, King Kong and others.

-Voluntary Work
+Voluntary work

 Rathgeber has been an ambassador for Entertainment Assist since 2017, advocating for increased mental health awareness and support for Australian entertainment industry workers.
-As a strong supporter of his hometown Horsham, Victoria he is an ambassador for the Horsham Town Hall Performing Arts Centre.
+As a strong supporter of his hometown Horsham, Victoria, he is an ambassador for the Horsham Town Hall Performing Arts Centre.